-Eligibility Requirements: Entering freshmen must have a minimum high school GPA of 3.5, minimum combined SAT scores of 1050, and the recommendations of two high school instructors.
+Eligibility Requirements: Entering freshmen must have a minimum high school GPA of 3.5, minimum combined SAT scores of 1100, and the recommendations of two high school instructors.
 Currently enrolled students and transfer students must have a minimum GPA of 3.3 and the recommendation of two instructors.
 Interested students who do not meet these criteria are welcome to apply.
 All applications are considered on an individual basis; final acceptance is determined by the Honors Program Committee.

-Core nequi rements.
+001011094

 HONR 300 Interdisciplinary Seminar I (4)

 HONR 310 Interdisciplinary Seminar II (4)

 HONR 320 Interdisciplinary Seminar III (4)

 HONR 330 Interdisciplinary Seminar IV (4)

-HONR 370 Honors Colloquium (3 semesters 3
+HONR 370 Honors Colloquium (3 semester 'S

 minimum) (3-8)

-LIONID 400 Internalia airelina en Camba y Camaina y /4 A\

-HONR 499 Interdisciplinary Senior Seminar (1-4)
+HONR 499 Interdisciplinary Senior Seminal r (1-4)